London's Burning (The Clash song)

-"London's Burning" is a song by The Clash from their eponymous debut album.
-It is the eighth track in the U.K. version of this album, and the seventh track in the U.S. version, from 1979.
+"London's Burning" is a song by the Clash from their eponymous debut album.
+It is the eighth track in the UK version of this album, and the seventh track in the US version, from 1979.

 It is sung by Joe Strummer (and Mick Jones, with Paul Simonon in the chorus), who starts the song shouting "London's Burning!" two times.
 The song continues talking about London's automobile traffic, where young people try to get their kicks driving around in their cars through the night, feeling bored and far from happy.
 This message is clearly seen in the next verse: